 - Add roof reinforcements

-While metal roofing provides the most protection against wind-related damage as compared to other roofing material, reinforcing your metal roof can decrease the likelihood of damage—particularly if your structure is located in a hurricane-prone area.
-Reinforcements can include overlapping sturdy materials on top of your roof, such as adding heavier metal panels or two-by-fours for added strength.
-When inspecting your roof, a professional roofing contractor can advise you on reinforcements suitable for your structure.
+Although metal roofing is resistant to wind-related damage, adding reinforcements can decrease the likelihood of damage – particularly if your customer’s building project is located in a hurricane-prone area.
+To reinforce their metal roof, your customers can add sturdy overlapping materials on top such as heavier metal panels or two-by-fours.
+A professional roofing contractor can advise your customer on the best reinforcement option for their structure.

 - Brace gable ends

 Gable ends experience a lot of exposure to high winds, making them vulnerable to wind damage.
-If your structure has a gable end, ensure that it has been solidly built and is braced appropriately.
+If your customer’s structure has a gable end, they should ensure that it has been solidly built and is braced appropriately.

 - Trim your trees

-Trees that hang over your roof and near your home can be dangerous any time of year, but particularly during a hurricane.
-Falling tree limbs can cause severe damage to your roof and allow water into your structure, cause electrical issues, or even injure someone inside.
-Trimming your trees to keep them away from your metal roof is an easy way to prevent damage and injury.
+Trees that hang over your customer’s roof can be dangerous any time of year, but particularly during a hurricane.
+Falling tree limbs can cause severe roof damage, allow water into the structure, cause electrical issues or even injure someone inside.
+Trimming trees to is an easy way to prevent damage and injury.